yusuzech/web-scraping-projects/zhihu/README.md

 1. When doing auto-retries, ensure consistancy(not only make scripts work but also make them look good).
 2. When debuging, make debug codes look good(make them work is not good enough).
+3. Use gmail api to send me email to report process and errors

 ## Conclusion